LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.68.1
+*Released* 2 November 2025
+- Issue 52063: Domain designer to handle lookup to a query with a pipe character
+  - don't just split on '|', as the queryName could contain '|' characters

 ### version 6.68.0
 *Released* 2 November 2025
 - Add auditing of what method was used for CRUD